openshift/assisted-service/docs/enhancements/easy-discovery-password.md

 anything promising, but maybe things have changed or I missed something.

 ### Risks and Mitigations

+#### Additional attack surface

+By setting a password, the user adds yet another way to authenticate to their hosts during their discovery phase, and that's trivially less secure than having less ways to authenticate.

+Users could possibly set very weak / obvious passwords, which would allow someone with physical or remote-management access to the machine to interact with it.

+This is not a big deal because:

+- This only affects the discovery phase for the host.
+Once the host gets installed and reboots into OCP the password login can no longer be used

+- People with physical or remote-management access can probably do a lot of bad things anyway even without entering the password

 #### The user still has to trust the UI